PacificCommunity/ofp-sam-skj-2025-ensemble/README.md

 ## Uncertainty

-The SKJ 2025 assessment uncertainty was estimated using a Monte Carlo model ensemble approach in which 271 models incorporated uncertainty in average natural mortality, stock-recruitment steepness and estimation error for individual models:
+The SKJ 2025 assessment uncertainty was estimated using a Monte Carlo model ensemble approach in which 271 models incorporated uncertainty in average natural mortality, stock-recruitment steepness and estimation error for individual models.

 ## Ensemble results